-It will be seen, under the short biographical note on Vetch, that a plan, hatched by Vetch and receiving Queen Ann's approval, was afoot to capture Quebec by a pincer attack, by land up Lake Champlain and by sea up the St Lawrence.
-Nicholson, like every British military man in America was caught up in these plans; indeed, Nicholson was to lead the land forces and gather them up at the foot of Lake Champlain and there to wait for the signal that the sea forces had left Boston for the St Lawrence.
+It will be seen, under the short biographical note on Vetch, that a plan, hatched by Vetch and receiving Queen Anne's approval, was afoot to capture Quebec by a pincer attack, by land up Lake Champlain and by sea up the St. Lawrence River.
+Nicholson, like every British military man in America was caught up in these plans; indeed, Nicholson was to lead the land forces and gather them up at the foot of Lake Champlain and there to wait for the signal that the sea forces had left Boston for the St Lawrence River.

-The problem was that the promised ships, troops, guns and supplies from England never arrived.
-Weeks went by, and then months; Nicholson's forces became "demoralized by fatigue, supply shortages, and disease and streamed homeward."
-The great plan of 1709 fell to pieces, and -- though it is hard to see what Vetch might have done to prevent its breakup -- Nicholson was to hold Vetch, the man from Edinburgh, the one with the connections with the trading families in both New France and New England, the favorite of Queen Ann - to be responsible for his (Nicholson's) misery and that of his waiting troops.
+The problem was that the promised ships, troops, guns, and supplies from England never arrived.
+Weeks went by, and then months; Nicholson's forces became "demoralized by fatigue, supply shortages, and disease, and streamed homeward."
+The great plan of 1709 fell to pieces, and -- though it is hard to see what Vetch might have done to prevent its breakup -- Nicholson was to hold Vetch, the man from Edinburgh, the one with the connections with the trading families in both New France and New England, and the favorite of Queen Anne - to be responsible for his (Nicholson's) misery and that of his waiting troops.

 Nicholson wasted no time, that autumn of 1709, in getting off to London, there to make representations to his powerful friends.
 He must have succeeded in placing some blame on Vetch because Nicholson, we see, was commissioned on March 18, 1710, to be the commander-in-chief of an expedition to recover Nova Scotia for the British crown.
 Vetch was to join in, but only as a subordinate officer.

-During April of 1709, Mascarene, Vetch, and Nicholson arrive at Boston.
+During April of 1709, Mascarene, Vetch, and Nicholson arrived at Boston.
 After a busy summer and a bit of a wait for additional forces from England, an impressive British armada arrived before Port Royal on September 24, 1710.
 After a short siege the French capitulated on October 13.
 By October 28, Nicholson sailed back to Boston leaving behind Vetch, who was to hold the fort in his capacity as the first English Governor of Nova Scotia.
-Upon arriving at Boston, Nicholson writes up his report on his successful victory and sails for London with dreams of conquering Quebec.
+Upon arriving at Boston, Nicholson wrote up his report on his successful victory and sailed for London with dreams of conquering Quebec.

-Sufficiently impressed with Nicholson's victory at Port Royal Nova Scotia, the British authorities send him back to North America with a new set of plans to take Quebec.
+Sufficiently impressed with Nicholson's victory at Port Royal Nova Scotia, the British authorities sent him back to North America with a new set of plans to take Quebec.

 The ill-fated expedition of Admiral Walker that went up the St .Lawrence River in 1711, is another story; sufficient to say, that the great plan of 1711 to put an end to New France failed miserably, and Nicholson's role was much the same as that which he had in the plan of 1709.
 He was to lead the land campaign up the Lake Champlain route as he did in 1709; and, as it turned out, he had much the same experience.